Free shipping within the US & Canada

 Guitar strings are like steel cables.
 The total tension of six steel guitar strings ranges between 140 and 190 pounds, depending upon the string gauge (12-string guitar tension can exceed 250 pounds.)
 That’s enough tension to lift a full-grown man off the ground.
 Imagine what your guitar could sound like if the soundboard didn’t have to do all this heavy lifting.

 Expert luthiers admit that the current design of the acoustic guitar is terribly inefficient.
-In fact, they estimate that only about 5 percent of the energy produced by the picked, or strummed, strings actually arrives at our ears in the form of sound.
-Ninety-five percent of the vibrations is consumed as heat friction,is absorbed into the wood of the guitar, or even the player’s body.
+It is estimated that only about 5 percent of the energy produced by the picked, or strummed, strings actually arrives at our ears in the form of sound.
+Ninety-five percent of the vibrations is consumed as heat friction - is absorbed into the wood of the guitar - or even the player’s body.

 Thus, any improvement in efficiency is great for guitars.
 A more efficient guitar produces more sound for the same amount of effort.
 In fact, a more efficient guitar can even be smaller, which means that it’s more comfortable to play, as well as being lighter and more portable.
 A more efficient guitar can use lighter gauge strings to produce the same volume of sound.
 Lighter strings are easier on the fingers.
 Plus, lighter strings are easier for bending notes, performing hammer-ons, pull-offs, or fretting difficult chord shapes.